Antony Blinken: Public image

 In general, Blinken is widely seen as a close protégé of Joe Biden and a key part of the Biden administration’s legacy.
 He has received praise for his role in attempting to strengthen the United States’ international partnerships, particularly with Europe and NATO allies.

-Blinken has faced criticism for elements of foreign policy enacted during the Biden years, particularly the Afghanistan withdrawal, the lead-up to the Russian invasion of Ukraine, and Israel’s assault on Gaza in response to the October 7 attacks.
+Blinken has faced criticism for elements of foreign policy enacted during the Biden presidency, particularly the Afghanistan withdrawal, the lead-up to the Russian invasion of Ukraine, and Israel’s assault on Gaza in response to the October 7 attacks.
 Critics and detractors of Blinken have pointed to the Biden administration’s support for Israeli policy in Gaza as a violation of human rights, given that Israeli Prime Minister Benjamin Netanyahu is the subject of an International Criminal Court warrant and the International Court of Justice is investigating his government for "plausible genocide."
+Blinken considered working with Congress to sanction the ICC in response to these arrest warrants.

 Some State Department employees resigned in protest during Blinken’s tenure, citing the emotional burden of working under him.
 One official stated: “I got so tired of writing about dead kids....
 Just constantly having to prove to Washington that these children actually died and then watching nothing happen.”

 Activists have referred to him as “Bloody Blinken,” “The Butcher of Gaza,” and “The Secretary of Genocide,” and took the step of setting up a permanent protest camp outside his Northern Virginia home.

 When asked directly in January 2025 if he worried that he had presided over what the world would see as a genocide, Blinken responded: “No. It’s not, first of all.
 Second, as to how the world sees it, I can’t fully answer to that.
 But everyone has to look at the facts and draw their own conclusions from those facts.”
 Subsequently, the International Association of Genocide Scholars and a UN commission both resolved that the assault on Gaza did indeed meet the legal definition of genocide.

 In public opinion polling, 26% of respondents reported a favorable or very favorable opinion of Blinken, 31% had a somewhat or very unfavorable opinion, and 44% had no opinion at all in a poll conducted in December 2023.